 The K4 students will wear this "uniform" everyday with the exception of PE day.
-On PE days the K4 students will wear black bottoms and the Nativity School gold PE shirt.
+On PE days the K4 students will wear black shorts and the Nativity School gold PE shirt.

-The bottoms and polo shirts may be purchased at any store.
+Bottoms and polo shirts may be purchased at any store.